gustavosvalentim/vscode-spotify-player/README.md

 ## Features

-- **Get Currently Playing Song:** Retrieve information about the currently playing song.
+- **🔊 Get Currently Playing Song:** Retrieve information about the currently playing song.
-- **Play the Next Song:** Skip to the next song in your Spotify queue.
+- **⏭️ Play the Next Song:** Skip to the next song in your Spotify queue.
+- **🎵 Search and Play Songs:** Search for a specific song and start playing it immediately.

+## How to Use Commands

+You can access the extension's features using the VSCode Command Palette:

+1. Open the Command Palette by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac).
+2. Type one of the following commands and select it:
+   - **"Spotify: Get Currently Playing Song"** - Displays the details of the song currently playing on Spotify.
+   - **"Spotify: Play Next Song"** - Skips to the next song in your Spotify queue.
+   - **"Spotify: Search and Play Song"** - Prompts you to search for a song by name and plays it immediately.

 ## TBD

-- **Search for Songs:** Search and play songs.
 - **Play a Playlist:** Search and play a playlist.

 ## Requirements